-Quick question- Who has more chance of getting hired- Mr. A with stellar accomplishments but traditional, text-heavy resume versus Mr. B with no skills but a beautifully designed resume?
+Quick question- Who has more chance of getting hired- Mr. A with stellar accomplishments but traditional, text-heavy resume versus Mr. B with no skills but a beautifully designed visual resume?
 Our guess - Mr. A.

 Another quick question- Who has more chance of getting hired- Mr. A with amazing credentials but a lousy resume versus Mr. B also having solid experience but a professional, eye-catchy resume?
 Our bet - Mr. B!

-And isn’t it all about presentation in the 21st century?
+And isn’t it all about the presentation in the 21st century?
 You have to sell yourself (not literally).
 A better word would be “market” yourself.
 And where you cannot be physically present to woo the prospective employer with your personality, you need the resume to do it for you.
 That’s where the Visual Resume comes in - a resume with a personality!
-Colors, arrangement of sections, data visualization and short phrases rather than long-winding sentences...all play a small but important role in bringing the words to life and hopefully, your career too.
+Colors, arrangement of sections, data visualization, and short phrases rather than long-winding sentences...all play a small but important role in bringing the words to life and hopefully, your career too.

 Never created a visual resume slide before?
 This article will give you a solid head start: